sindresorhus/del-cli/readme.md

     $ del <path|glob> …

   Options
-    -f, --force    Allow deleting the current working directory and outside -d, --dry-run  List what would be deleted instead of deleting
+    --force, -f    Allow deleting the current working directory and outside --dry-run, -d  List what would be deleted instead of deleting

   Examples
     $ del unicorn.png rainbow.png
     $ del '*.png' '!unicorn.png'
 ```

-Since `$ del` is already a builtin command on Windows you need to use `$ del-cli` there.
+Since `$ del` is already a builtin command on Windows, you need to use `$ del-cli` there.

 ## Related